sanjogar/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the coursera "The Data Scientist’s Toolbox" course
+Repository for the coursera "The Data Scientist’s Toolbox" course project